dataforge/woo-invoice-to-repairshopr/readme.md

 - **Secure API key storage:** Your RepairShopr API key is encrypted in the WordPress database (see below).

 ---
+## API Key Migration and Backward Compatibility

+**What if I already had an API key saved before this plugin added encryption?**

+If you previously saved your RepairShopr API key before the encryption feature was introduced, the plugin will continue to work without interruption.
+The plugin will detect and use your existing (plaintext) API key as usual.
+However, your key will not be automatically re-encrypted until you update it via the plugin's settings page.
+For best security, it is recommended to re-save your API key in the settings after updating the plugin, so it will be stored encrypted.

+---
 ## API Key Security and Encryption

 This plugin encrypts your RepairShopr API key before storing it in the WordPress database to help protect it from casual snooping or direct database access.